blumberger/Analysis_Scripts/README.md

 As Guido von Russof says 'Code it read much more than it is written' so reability is important!

+## How to run the code.

+  1) Go to the examples and choose a folder you like the sound of.
+  2) Copy the contents of the folder to the root director (where this README file is).
+  3) Run the file run.sh with an -i flag giving the input file, e.g. `./run.sh -i <input_file>`

+  The first time you run the file it may take a while as it will try to install dependencies.

+  To run your own analyses create your own input file and run that.

 ## The rules